Why Time-Based Training?

-Workouts are created mindful of the fact that people have family/social responsibilities at weekends, so we prioritise efficient and effective training.
+Workouts are created mindful of athletes' family and social responsibilities at weekends, so we prioritise efficient and effective training.
 There is no great benefit to spending the entire day riding slowly.

 Copyright MyProCoach™ Ltd © May 2018.
 All rights reserved.